mariahnorell/website/content/courses/hr_analytics/python/visualizations.md

 ### Scatter Plots

-To view a scatter plot of the data, `seaborn` has a function called, `regplot()` (short for regression) which will graph the desired data points on the x and y axis.
+To visually see the relationship between two variables, scatter plots can be very helpful.
+To view a scatter plot of the data, `seaborn` has a function called `regplot()` (short for regression) which will graph the desired data points on both the x and y axis.

 The way you would format your code looks like this: